Load low-bandwidth site?

 Roundtables

-The aim of these events is to provide a safe space for peer to peer engagement and information exchange.
+These events provide a safe space for peer-to-peer engagement and information exchange.
 Occasionally an external speaker will provide a technical update or members will be asked to start the conversation with their own observations to share their insights and experiences.
 All contributions are helpful.

 Webinars